raspberrypilearning/sonic-pi-competition-2014/lesson-2.md

 # Lesson 2 - Sonic Pi Compeititon

 ## Introduction
+>"The computer programmer is a creator of universes for which he alone is the lawgiver.
+No playwright, no stage director, no emperor, however powerful, has ever exercised such absolute authority to arrange a stage or field of battle and to command such unswervingly dutiful actors or troops." ― Joseph Weizenbaum

 In the first lesson, students concentrated on how their music sounds, creativing a piece of music inspired by the theme of *space wonders*.
 They may have used a simple sequence or loops to create it so far.
 In this lesson more attention could be given to adding effects, or more complex computations to improve their code.